UkrGuru/SqlJson/README.md

 # UkrGuru.SqlJson
 #### Alternative easy way to run Sql Server procedures without using Microsoft Entity Framework Core

+## Background

+I am an old software developer for over 20 years and have written a lot of unique code in my life.
+In my practice of working with data, I usually use SQL Server and stored procedures to execute queries of any complexity.
+For the past year, I tried to use the Microsoft EF Core framework, but I always lacked the power that I had when using procedures earlier.
+In the end, my patience ran out and I created a minimally simple UkrGuru.SqlJson package for modern data manipulation, and now I want to share this knowledge with you...

 [![Nuget](https://img.shields.io/nuget/v/UkrGuru.SqlJson)](https://www.nuget.org/packages/UkrGuru.SqlJson/)

 ## Installation